Suicidal Ideation and Ability to Serve

 Last Updated: December 08, 2011

-PDF Document: PDF icon MSRC_C-SSRS_evaluation.pdf
+PDF Document: MSRC_C-SSRS_evaluation.pdf

 Future Directions in Suicide Risk Assessment Research in Context of Recent Attention to the Columbia-Suicide Severity Rating Scale (C-SSRS)